jerome-trc/viletech/README.md

 ## Contents

-- `/client` contains the code for the RatBoom executable, the stopgap until the proper VileTech Engine can be forked from [GZDoom](https://github.com/ZDoom/gzdoom) or [VKDoom](https://github.com/dpjudas/VkDoom).
+- `/client` contains the code for the RatBoom executable (in Nim), the stopgap until the proper VileTech Engine can be forked from [GZDoom](https://github.com/ZDoom/gzdoom) or [VKDoom](https://github.com/dpjudas/VkDoom).
 - `/crates` contains Rust libraries associated with this project.
+- `/engine` is the [dsda-doom](https://github.com/kraflab/dsda-doom) source which gets compiled into a static library for consumption by the client.

 ## Licensing, Attribution